Safe-DS/DSL/docs/Stdlib/python/Tutorials/visualization.md

 ![Lineplot](./Resources/Lineplot.png)

-The line itself represents the central tendency and the hued area around it a confidence interval for that estimate.
+The line itself represents the central tendency, while the lighter-coloured surrounding area shows the 95% confidence interval for that estimate.

-We can conclude that tickets for first classrooms are much more expensive compared to second and third class.
+We can infer that tickets for "First Class"-rooms (Pclass = 1.0) are much more expensive compared to second (Pclass = 2.0) and third (Pclass = 3.0) class.
 Also, the difference between second and third is less pronounced.

 ## Other plots
-Some other plots that might be useful are boxplots, histograms and scatterplots.
+Some other plots that might be useful to understanding our data and relationships within it are boxplots, histograms and scatterplots.

 ```python
 from safeds.plotting import boxplot